markusvoigt/headless-demo/README.md

-This project uses [Next.js](https://nextjs.org/) together with [TailwindCSS](https://tailwindcss.com) to build a tiny e-commerce storefront on top of Shopiy.
+This project uses [Next.js](https://nextjs.org/) together with [TailwindCSS](https://tailwindcss.com) to build a tiny e-commerce storefront on top of Shopify.

 ## Getting Started